Dev-Craig44/react18-typescript/README.md

 - This happens because the TypeScript compiler isn't aware of the specific fields in our form.
 - To improve both the development experience and type safety, we should define an interface that describes the shape of our form data.
 - By specifying an interface, TypeScript can provide better autocompletion and catch errors at compile time.

+# Schema based Validation w/ Zod

+- as our form gets complex we'll end up with a lot of validation rules all over the place.
+- In that case, it's best to use a "schema based validation" VAlidation Lib
+  1.)
+Joi
+  2.)
+Yup
+  3.)
+Zod